Cumbernauld: Transport

 In terms of public transport, Cumbernauld has bus links to Glasgow, including the airport, Stirling, Falkirk, Dunfermline and St Andrews, which are operated by FirstGroup and Stagecoach.
 Various parts of the town are linked by local bus services, operated by smaller companies such as Canavan Travel and Dunn's Coaches.
 Rail services to and from the town are provided by ScotRail.

 The town has rail links to Glasgow, Falkirk, Motherwell and Edinburgh via Cumbernauld railway station.
 There is also a station at Greenfaulds.
 Croy railway station to the north of the town has rail links to Edinburgh, Alloa, Dunblane and Glasgow.
 The lines through Croy and Cumbernauld stations were electrified in 2017 as part of the Edinburgh to Glasgow Improvement Programme (EGIP).
 Other working lines include the Argyle Line and the North Clyde Line.

 Nearby motorway links include the M8, M73, M74, M80, M876 and M9.
 A local campaign was recently initiated to protest at the proposed extension of the M80 within the town limits.
 The A80 was upgraded to the M80, opening fully in 2011.

 Cumbernauld Airport (EGPG) is primarily used for the training of fixed wing and rotary wing pilots, it also has an aircraft maintenance facility.
 The airport has a CAA Ordinary Licence that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee, Cormack Aircraft Services Limited.
-The airport was opened by the Cumbernauld Development Corpororation in the late 1980s.
+The airport was opened by the Cumbernauld Development Corporation in the late 1980s.
 Before the airport was constructed there was a grass strip in use on the same site.

-Media and Culture
+Media and culture

 The local Cumbernauld newspaper is the Cumbernauld News.

 Cumbernauld FM is a community station broadcasting to the town of Cumbernauld and surrounding areas on 106.8 FM and online.

 The Lanternhouse Theatre was opened in the grounds of Cumbernauld Academy to replace Cumbernauld Theatre which closed in 2019.
 The theatre company grew out of the community run Cottage Theatre (EST. 1963) set up in 1978 as a charitable trust run civic theatre.
 Over the years it has built up a favourable reputation on the Scottish arts scene, for both its in-house productions and community outreach initiatives.
 In 2019 the company won a Fringe First award at the Edinburgh Festival Fringe.